5G IoT for Smart Manufacturing – FAQs

 How do you make sure a SIM is on a specific drone and cannot be used in another drone?

 Dr Eric Murray, Vodafone: If the SIM is removable, then we can’t generally prevent this, and may not want to anyway if we are providing a set of SIMs to a fleet operator.
 It is possible to lock a SIM to a device (identified by IMEI) but I don’t think that is necessary.
 Remember that drone identity is primarily established by encrypted communications between the drone and U-space, which is transparent to our network.
-The identity we provide to U-space is only intended to verify this and, in this case, may or may not match the identity signalled by the drone itself, dependent on whether we identify only the operator (who may operate multiple drones and have just moved SIMs between them) or the drone itself.
+The identity we provide to U-space is only intended to verify this and, in this case, may or may not match the identity signalled by the drone itself, dependent on whether we identify only the operator (who may operate multiple solutions-and-impact/industries/smart-mobility/air-mobility/ and have just moved SIMs between them) or the drone itself.
 If two different drone operators swap SIMs, then the identity we signal would not match that signalled by the drone.
 If the identity we provide to U-space does not match that signalled directly by the drone, it is up to U-space to decide how to manage that drone.

 With SIM/eSIM being rolled out for IoT use-cases, could we not also imagine some software-based implementation for creating identity registries instead?